jessicarush/react-notes/create_react_app.md

 npm -v
 ```

+If you need to install or upgrade node, go to <https://nodejs.org/en/>

+If you need to install or upgrade npm, run ``npm install -g npm``.

 If you have npm 5.2 or higher, the library recommends you use `npx` to do the next steps but you can also use `npm`.
 See [the docs](https://create-react-app.dev/docs/getting-started) for more information.

 ```